 The home detention program lets persons who have been sentenced to jail to continue to go to work.

-There is a requirement that applicants for home detention have a wired phone and POTS (that's "Plain Old Telephone Service.")
-There's an ankle bracelet that's worn continuously during the period of home detention.
+Applicants for home detention agree to wear an ankle bracelet that's worn continuously during the period of home detention.
 There's a $30 application fee and the cost of the program is $30 a day.